 Furthermore, only a small percentage of women receive treatment for their PPD.
 As a result, many women with PPD find it more difficult to bond with their babies or care for them adequately.
-Furthermore, PPD can even impact the child’s psychological development, and lead to a higher risk of mental illness later in life.
+PPD can even impact the child’s psychological development and lead to a higher risk of mental illness later in life.

-The trouble with drugs & breastfeeding
+The Trouble with Drugs & Breastfeeding

 Popular drugs include Sertraline, Zyban, and Lexapro.
-As well as taking several weeks to have an effect, these drugs can result in side effects such as insomnia, dizziness, weight gain, and diarrhea.
+However, as well as taking several weeks to have an effect, these drugs can result in side effects such as insomnia, dizziness, weight gain, and diarrhea.

-Cannabinoids in utero
+Cannabinoids in Utero

 Since the biggest concern about CBD and breastfeeding is its impact on the milk, and therefore the baby, it is worth looking into research regarding cannabinoids and pregnancy.

-Why is it so difficult to determine the impact of CBD on breast milk?
+Why Is It so Difficult to Determine the Impact of CBD on Breast Milk?

 Research by the American Chemical Society suggests that since CBD binds so closely with fat, it is very difficult to measure the amounts contained in breast milk.
 All cannabinoids, including CBD and THC, like to stick to fat — and breast milk is quite high in fat.

-Is CBD worth the risk for breastfeeding mothers?
+Is CBD Worth the Risk for Breastfeeding Mothers?

 It is generally easier and more convenient to view verified lab reports online than it is when buying from a retail store.
 Most reputable online CBD sellers have a specific page dedicated to their products’ lab sheets, and some of them even link to the relevant report directly in the product description.

 Lastly, remember that CBD oil should not be considered a medication.
 While cannabidiol is an FDA-approved medication for various forms of epilepsy, the products available online or in-store are mostly sold as supplements.
-These products are not evaluated by the FDA, and are not intended to treat or cure any medical condition.
+These products are not evaluated by the FDA and are not intended to treat or cure any medical condition.
 Bear this in mind if you do decide to use CBD oil (or other CBD products) while breastfeeding.